Providers

 Maintaining Provider Information

 As the Department continues to work with the MCEs to support expansion of provider networks we ask that all providers ensure that their Medicaid enrollments are up to date.
-Please verify that you are enrolled for each specialty type (specialty types are the term for each ASAM level of care) that you are licensed to provide.
+Please verify that you are enrolled for each specialty type (specialty type is the term for each ASAM level of care) that you are licensed to provide.
 Also, please ensure that your FACILITY level (based on unique street address location) correctly reflects the number of SUD treatment beds you have at that location.
-If you find that any of this information is outdated please update by completing a maintenance request
+If you find that any of this information is outdated please update by completing a provider maintenance request.

 Frequently Asked Questions